r-chris-haynes/Word-Guess-Game/README.md

-# Word-Guess-Game is a Simpsons themed hangman game.
+ Word-Guess-Game is a Simpsons Themed Hangman Game

 It was made with vanilla javascript, html and css